In case you missed any postings, here are some of the past week’s highlights from the Charlotte Mason Home Education Facebook page:

 “Educational Gift Ideas: Science & Nature Study”

 The grandparents always loved to buy educational toys, games, and supplies for my kiddos.
 I think it made the grandparents feel like they were helping to participate in homeschooling the grandkids by giving them educational gifts.
 If you have relatives who needs some gift giving ideas, send them here.
 These are the science-related items I would’ve added to my kiddos’ Christmas Lists this year if they were still homeschooling.
+I got a lot of great ideas from my kid needs that’s list.
 Hard to believe they’re all grown now.
 Time really does fly.

 I stumbled upon this article just now while looking for something else.